 The Population Health Management Clerkship is a partnership between LSU Health Sciences Center School of Medicine, School of Public Health, and AmeriHealth Caritas Louisiana.
 The rotation introduces LSU Health Sciences Center medical students and residents to Medicaid managed care and the concept of population health management.
 It also is a pathway for participants to learn about and be engaged in developing population health strategies to reduce cost, improve quality, and eliminate inequities.
-Upon completion of the rotation, participants will have a broad understanding of managed care operations, population health improvement concepts, the social determinants of health, and will be better suited to practice in collaboration with others to improve healthcare outcomes.
+Upon completion of the rotation, participants will have a broad understanding of managed care operations, population health improvement concepts, managerial epidemiology, the social determinants of health, and will be better suited to practice in collaboration with others to improve healthcare outcomes.
+A sample of projects completed by students during the clerkship are below.

 Participation in the Rotation Program is open to LSUHSC-NO 4th year medical students and Residents.
-Program participants spend 4 to 8 weeks in Baton Rouge, Louisiana at AmeriHealth Caritas Louisiana, a Healthy Louisiana Medicaid managed care organization.
+Program participants will work remotely for 4 weeks with AmeriHealth Caritas Louisiana, a Health Louisiana Medicaid managed care organization.
 The organization employs an integrated behavioral and physical health model of care to address components of population health that impacts health outcomes of its members.
 Rotation participants will experience a broad overview of clinical operations and have the opportunity for in-depth engagement into their area of interest.
 Available areas include:

 - Integrated Health Care Management